Diversity, Equity, Inclusion and Belonging for the Public Sector

 - Recognizing the individual, team and organizational impact on creating an inclusive environment

 - Listening with intent – mitigating listening bias

 - Giving and receiving peer feedback

 - Calling attention to the challenges and opportunities for putting listening into practice

 - The difference between performative and conscious allyship

 - Advocating for diverse voices and creating psychological safe spaces

 - Drawing on lessons learned in this course, establish a blueprint for being a conscious ally, leading with empathy and putting work into action

-- In this group activity you will have the opportunity to devise a personal toolkit which can be tested and put into action in the workplace.
-At the end of this activity, you will receive peer-to-peer and facilitator feedback
+In this group activity, you will have the opportunity to devise a personal toolkit that can be tested and put into action in the workplace.
+At the end of this activity, you will receive peer-to-peer and facilitator feedback.